Frequently Asked Questions

 Smart Meters

-Smart communities have been saying no to smart meters.
+Smart communities are saying no to smart meters.
 Whether you are concerned about safety, privacy, or your overall health, you have the right to decline or replace a smart meter on your home, apartment, or office building.
-This was our first cause and has some of the highest level of interest worldwide, with a number of success stories.
+This was our first cause and has the highest worldwide participation and a number of success stories.

 5G Technology